Search Engine Optimisation (SEO)

 Search engine optimisation (SEO) means improving your search engine rankings, which means placing your website and brand higher in search engines using various techniques and strategies.

-Search engine optimisation is an amalgamation of a variety of techniques and strategies to get a website to rank higher in search engines and thus generate a greater amount of traffic from potential customers.
-Some things are about architecture and code and are part of a technology vendor’s delivery.
-Other factors often controlled by a company’s marketing department and are a natural part of a digital marketer’s everyday life.
+Search engine optimisation is a combination of various techniques and strategies designed to improve a website’s ranking in search engines, thereby generating more traffic from potential customers.
+Some aspects are related to architecture and code, and are part of a technology vendor’s delivery.
+Other factors are often controlled by a company’s marketing department and are a natural part of a digital marketer’s everyday life.

 Technology underpins good strategy